harness/developer-hub/docs/security-testing-orchestration/get-started/sto-tutorials/dast-scan-zap.md

   target="_self"
 />

 [Zed Attack Proxy (ZAP)](https://www.zaproxy.org) is a free, open-source penetration tool for testing web applications.
-ZAP runs as a “man-in-the-middle proxy” between the tester’s browser and the web app.
+ZAP runs as a "man-in-the-middle proxy" between the tester's browser and the web app.
 You can use ZAP to run penetration testing to simulate a malicious external attack and use the results to protect your app from unauthorized access and denial-of-service attacks.

 In this tutorial, you'll set up a simple pipeline with a Zap step that scans the app and ingests the results into STO.